AdaCore/training_material/courses/rust_essentials/160_lifetimes/04-struct_lifetimes.rst

 .. tip::

-  Prefer owning data unless borrowing provides a clear Benefits
+  Prefer owning data unless borrowing provides a clear benefit

 --------------------------------
 When to Use Explicit Lifetimes